VictoriaDechamps/dsci510_fall2025_final_project/README.md

 Source: https://www.kaggle.com/datasets/asmonline/most-viewed-youtube-music-videos
 Type: CSV
 Fields: Video, total views
-Collected: Yes
-Size: 2500
+Size: 357 collected out of 2500 available

+# Analysis

+The is a data analysis-based project, so my goal was to analyze correlational relationships between different song features and their connections to stream counts.

-# Results
+# Summary of the Results

 Key findings include:
 - "Acousticness" (a Spotify audio metric) had the highest correlation with total streams